megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

         p = purse(j['currencies'],c)
         print(p)

-refresh code breaks down into: send request, then with the response w get the text value and interpret it as json. navigate to the currencies sub object. which almost like I planned it is in the expected format for the currency c to read it. put them both in a purse object together for future use and finally print the contents. next up the adjustments.
+refresh code breaks down into: send request, then with the response w get the text value and interpret it as json.
+Navigate to the currencies sub object.
+Which almost like I planned it is in the expected format for the currency c to read it.
+Put them both in a purse object together for future use and finally print the contents.
+Next up the adjustments.

         try:
             m = [ re.match(r"\+?(?P<value>-?\d+)(?P<coin>\w+)", x).groupdict() for x in i.split(' ')]